TeamPiped/rustypipe/notes/AB_Tests.md

 it easier for alternative clients.
 The discography page now has its own content ID in the format of `MPAD<channel id>` (Music Page Artist Discography).
-This page can be fetched with a regular browse request without requiring parameters to be parsed or a visitor data cookie to be set, as it was the case with the old system.
+This page can be fetched with a regular browse request without requiring parameters to be parsed or a visitor data ID to be set, as it was the case with the old system.

 **OLD**